rajveer92192/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

 /// <param name="options">
 /// Options that allow configuration of requests sent to the IoT Hub service.
 /// </param>
-public IoTHubServiceClient(string connectionString, IoTHubServiceClientOptions options) {}
+public IotHubServiceClient(string connectionString, IotHubServiceClientOptions options) {}

 /// <summary>
-/// Initializes a new instance of the <see cref="IoTHubServiceClient"/> class.
+/// Initializes a new instance of the <see cref="IotHubServiceClient"/> class.
 /// </summary>
 /// <param name="endpoint">
 /// The IoT Hub service instance endpoint to connect to.